oracle-livelabs/oci/oci-api-management/intro/intro.md

 - Create an Autonomous to install the APEX Application
 - Install the APEX program
-- Test the solution with
+- Test the solution with:
     - API Gateway
     - Cloud Native program
     - Oracle Integration

 ## Acknowledgements